drgshub/spinnerr/README.md

 ## Groups

 Containers added in Spinnerr can be grouped up in order to be stopped and started together.
 As long as the group is active, the timeout will override the individual container timeout.
 Same as containers, the idle timeout can be set to 0 in order to prevent stopping the containers after the timeout is reached (this value still overides the individual container timeout).
 If a container from the group is disabled, group actions will not have any impact on it.

+If you need to create a group consiting of a main web application + database container or other reference container which doesn't require web access, you can set a dummy value for the reference container's internal and external host - this way the reference containers will not be started and stopped based on web requests, only as part of the group of which they are part of.

 <img width="1710" height="747" alt="image" src="https://github.com/user-attachments/assets/e45a7101-4364-4fb8-82c0-28f1c73e2883" />